-On this day in 1996, 28-year-old Martin Bryant begins a killing spree that ends in the deaths of 35 men, women and children in the quiet town of Port Arthur in Tasmania, Australia.
+On April 28, 1996, 28-year-old Martin Bryant begins a killing spree that ends in the deaths of 35 men, women and children in the quiet town of Port Arthur in Tasmania, Australia.

-Bryant, who is believed to have an extremely low IQ and may be mentally handicapped, began the day by killing an elderly couple who were the owners of Port Arthur’s Seascape guesthouse.
+Bryant began the day by killing an elderly couple who were the owners of Port Arthur’s Seascape guesthouse.
 Some theorize that the killings were Bryant’s retaliation for the owners refusing to sell his father the guesthouse.
-Bryant’s father later committed suicide, an action Bryant is said to have blamed on his depression over not being able to buy the property.
+Bryant’s father later died by suicide, an action Bryant is said to have blamed on his depression over not being able to buy the property.

 After having lunch on the deck of the Broad Arrow Cafe, located at the site of the historic Port Arthur prison colony, a tourist destination, Bryant entered the restaurant, removed a Colt AR-15 rifle from his bag, and began shooting.
 After killing 22 people in rapid succession, Bryant left the restaurant for the parking lot, where he continued his shooting spree, killing the drivers of two tour buses, some of their passengers and a mother and her two small children, among others.